dreyk/zraft_lib/README.md

 ## Use Session:

-You can create long lived session to communicate this RAFT cluster.
+You can create long lived session to RAFT cluster.
+It can be used triggers and temporary datas.

 ```
 zraft_session:start_link(PeerOrPeers,SessionTimeout)->{ok,Session}.